The DUI Breathalyzer & Implied Consent In Washington

 Implied Consent & The Breathalyzer

-if you’re driving in Washington state, it’s important to know about something called “implied consent.”
+If you’re driving in Washington state, it’s important to know about something called “implied consent.”
 Essentially, when you got your driver’s license, you agreed to follow certain rules of the road.
-One of the rules is involves the breathalyzer test.
-And, if you are from another state, you avail yourself to the same rule by enjoying the privilege to drive on our roads.
+One of the rules involves the breathalyzer test.
+And, if you are visiting from another state, you knowingly or unknowingly avail yourself to this rule by enjoying the privilege to drive on our Washington roads.

 Pulled Over For DUI